bisq-network/bisq/CONTRIBUTING.md

  - Create a topic branch off master
  - Commit little, commit often
  - Maintain a clean commit history (no merges commits!, use rebase and force-push if necessary)
- - Use meaningful commit subjects AND description (then, now, good, bad, risks)
+ - Use meaningful commit subjects AND description
+   - how did stuff work before you touched it, what has been bad back then
+   - how does the stuff work now and why is that better
  - Do so in a well-formed manner (from https://chris.beams.io/posts/git-commit/#seven-rules)
    1. Separate subject from body with a blank line
    2. Limit the subject line to 50 characters